BiophysicalEcology/ThermalPhysiology.jl/docs/src/index.md

 # ThermalPhysiology.jl

-A Julia package for thermal performance curve (TPC) and thermal death time (TDT) models, built for the [BiophysicalEcology.jl](https://github.com/BiophysicalEcology) ecosystem.
-Designed to be used alongside NicheMapR and DEBtool\_J for mechanistic niche modelling and Dynamic Energy Budget (DEB) theory.
+A Julia package for thermal performance curve (TPC) and thermal death time (TDT) models, built for the [BiophysicalEcology.jl](https://github.com/BiophysicalEcology) ecosystem for mechanistic niche modelling, DEBtool\_J for Dynamic Energy Budget (DEB) theory, and general use in studies of thermal responses.

 ## Design